kloia/rancher-ansible/README.md

 1. Update variables on `vars/monitoring-config` according to your installation and infrastructure
 2. Run `docker run -it -v $(pwd):/app rancher-ansible "./provision_rancher_monitoring.sh`

+### Logging Installation

+This playbook installs fluentd on all nodes(including masters).
+There is a feature enabled for reading `/var/log/auth.log` and this feature gets root privilages on node.
+Please see https://github.com/fluen t/fluentd-kubernetes-daemonset#run-as-root for details.

+1. Update fluentd configuration on `roles/logging/files` if necessary.
+2. Run `docker run -it -v $(pwd):/app rancher-ansible "./provision_logging.sh`
 ## How to contribute

 You can check TODO.md for contributions and suggestions.